 Pressing the paper towel down on the carpet will force the liquid deep into the padding.
 The same goes for solids too.
 If you are going to use a towel you want to dab and gently let it absorb so place it on top without applying extra pressure.

 6. Use a Putty Knife for Solid Mess

 A better tool than a paper towel for picking up solids is a putty knife.
 The smaller it is, the better.

 To use the knife, you have to slide the edge-side under the mess to scrape it, then lift it up.
 This way, you’re sure that none of those mess gets deep into your carpet.

 In case you don’t have a putty knife handy, you can also use a dull knife instead.
 Lightly skim the putty knife and avoid rubbing the surface.

 Here at TruRinse we know exactly what to do to get your pet spot out, and we do everything we can to leave your carpets better than we find them.

-Before we come through it is very important that you blot and dab the area of carpet with a towel while it is still freshly on the carpet.
-If a pet spot sits too long it can damage the carpet fibers, and make it difficult to clean out.
+Before we come through it is very important that you blot and dab the area of carpet with a towel while it is still fresh on the carpet.
+If a pet spot sits too long it can damage the carpet fibers, and make it difficult to cleanout.
 We encourage you to contact us right away if your pet has an accident.

 8. Don’t Aggravate Liquid Mess